 There's no doubt that B2B sales is a dynamic industry with untapped potential for growth.
-In fact, according to Forrester, the U.S. B2B e-commerce transactions will touch $1.8 trillion by 2023.
-Further research indicates that an overwhelming 73% of millennials are actively engaged in the B2B buying process.
+According to Uncap, the value of B2B e-commerce during 2021 in the US was $6.7 trillion.
+Further research indicates that millennials make 73% of B2B buying decisions.

 1. Sales meetings will take a digital turn.

 With customers and businesses going remote on a global scale, your sales process is likely to expand beyond traditional, offline tactics.
-In other words, conducting one-on-one sales meetings will be replaced with remote meetings on social media platforms, website chat, etc. This is in line with a McKinsey survey, which claims that 66% of customers consider digital-enabled sales interactions to be important during the COVID-19 time period:
+In other words, conducting one-on-one sales meetings will be replaced with remote meetings on social media platforms, website chat, etc. Gartner found that, after the COVID-19 pandemic, 83% of B2B buyers prefer ordering or paying through digital commerce.

 2. Real-time, omnichannel support will be a priority.